MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserPolicyAssignment.md

 ```

 ### Example 3
 In this example, the details for the TeamsMeetingPolicy are shown.
 The user is a member of two groups, each of which is assigned a TeamsMeetingPolicy.
+The user has inherited the "AllOn" policy because the priority of the assignment is higher than that of the "Kiosk" policy assignment to the other group.

 ```
 Get-CsUserPolicyAssignment -Identity 3b90faad-9056-49ff-8357-0b53b1d45d39 -PolicyType TeamsMeetingPolicy | select -ExpandProperty PolicySource